clitetailor/react-epic/README.md

 ## What is React Epic?

 React Epic is our attempt to integrate RxJS the easiest way into React without sacrificing the readability or bridging between React and Redux.
-By this way, you only have to write RxJS descriptions (called **Epics**) then bind it to React and everything will run like a charm! 🌟
+By this way, you only have to write RxJS subscriptions (called **Epics**) then bind it to React and everything will run like a charm! 🌟

 Our example, Tada ... :